AnudeepAkkana/STA_PART2_SOLUTIONS/STA-Part2.md

 “ten-week hits.”
 Make a bar plot for these 19 artists, showing how many ten-week hits each one had in their musical career.
 Give the plot an informative caption in which you explain what is shown.

-Notes:

--   You might find this easier to accomplish in two distinct sets of data wrangling steps.

--   Make sure that the individuals names of the artists are readable in your plot, and that they’re not all jumbled together.
-If you find that your plot isn’t readable with vertical bars, you can add a coord_flip() layer to your plot to make the bars (and labels) run horizontally instead.

--   By default a bar plot will order the artists in alphabetical order.
-    This is acceptable to turn in.
-But if you’d like to order them according to some other variable, you can use the fct_reorder function, described in this blog post.
-This is optional.

 <img src="STA-Part2_files/figure-markdown_github/unnamed-chunk-4-1.png" style="display: block; margin: auto;" />